drj11/pypng/README.md

     png.from_array([[255, 0, 0, 255],
                     [0, 255, 255, 0]], 'L').save("small_smiley.png")

-After that, try "import png" then "help(png)".
-Also, lickable HTML documentation appears in the html/ directory.
-If HTML is no good then you could try the ReST sources in the man/ directory.
+After that, try `import png` then `help(png)`.
+Also, lickable HTML documentation appears in the `html/` directory.
+If HTML is no good then you could try the ReST sources in the `man/` directory.

 ## INSTALLATION